10 Best Herbal Baths For Runny Nose

 lavandula angustifolia bath

-Lavandula angustifolia, commonly known as English lavender, has been traditionally used in herbal baths to alleviate symptoms of a runny nose.
+Lavandula angustifolia, commonly known as English lavender, is often used in herbal baths to alleviate symptoms of a runny nose.

 zingiber officinale bath